-Stormwater runoff from large sections of hard surfacing must be contained within the property, as the runoff can cause localised flooding on roads and adversely impact on the Shire's storm water disposal system and its maintenance.
+Stormwater runoff from large sections of hard surfacing must be effectively managed by the landowner, as the runoff can cause localised flooding on roads and adversely impact on the Shire's storm water disposal system and its maintenance.

 Reticulation

 Where the property owner wishes to install a permanent irrigation system on the verge the water supply is to be from within the adjacent private property boundary.
 All pipework is to be installed below ground and under footpaths.
 Sub-surface drip irrigation is preferred where possible to assist conservation of water.